By Joe Dizney

 2. Whisk together the lemon juice, olive oil and chopped tarragon; salt and pepper to taste.
 Toss mixed ingredients from Step 1 with enough lemon-olive oil dressing to coat.

 3. Break tuna into large chunks and add to vegetables, tossing lightly to incorporate.
 Add additional dressing if necessary.
-Adjust seasoning.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Adjust seasoning.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.